Tazzyben76/Benjamins_Portfolio/README.md

 **Data Pipeline - Automating data ingestion, transformation, and analytics for job postings.**

 End-to-end data pipeline automating data ingestion, transformation, and analytics for actionable insights.
+This was an interim project of which we had 2 weeks to complete.
+There are still other considerations I have for the project and will be a work in progress.

 <br>
 <img src="images/WordCloud.jpg" width="50%" align="left" />